muthu-kumaravel/basic_image_library/README.md

 ```

 >
-> Make Sure cmake is Happening for `Building for: Visual Studio 16 2019`
+> Make Sure cmake is done with `Building for: Visual Studio 16 2019`
 >

 **For Release**